OpenClassrooms-Student-Center/community/content/students/amirouche.md

 # One line.
 # If you need more space, go to the next line and add 4 spaces on the left, as in 'description'.
 objective: Apprendre Python.
-short_description: J'apprends à coder en python.
+short_description: J'aime les randonnees et les voyages.

 # Ne modifiez pas le paramètre 'template', seulement la description
 template: students